Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 Ontonagon Lighthouse

-The purpose of this was to guide ships into the harbor at Ontonagon, which meant heading a little bit upstream into the heart of the town.
-Today the lighthouse is no longer operational, but is available to tour.
+Unlike many of its neighbors, the Ontonagon Lighthouse doesn’t sit directly on Lake Superior.
+Instead, it stands on the Ontonagon River near its Lake Superior entry.
+The original purpose was to guide ships into the harbor at Ontonagon, which meant heading slightly upstream into the heart of town.
+Today the lighthouse is no longer operational, but it is available to tour through the Ontonagon County Historical Society Museum.

 More Lake Superior Lighthouses to Visit

-• Grand Marais Lighthouse
+- Grand Marais Lighthouse (Alger County)

 More Michigan Lighthouses to See